HKO-WHL-Sums-Portland-Prince George

 |_

 Referees — Fraser Lawrence, Nick Panter.
-Linesmen — Brett Mackey, Anthony Maletta.
+Linesmen — Brett Mackey, Tyler Garden.